 You must keep track of your own expenses, such as receipts for drugs and other medical costs.
 To get reimbursed for costs covered in your plan, you may have to fill out claim forms and send them to the insurer.

-Compared to fee-for-service plans, managed care plans and health maintenance organizations (HMOs) have fewer options for health care providers and treatment centers.
-You must use providers and centers that belong to the plan.
+With managed care plans and health maintenance organizations (HMOs), you must use health care providers and medical centers that belong to the plan.

 Your care is coordinated through your primary care provider, who controls all referrals to specialists.

 Most of a managed care plan's services are covered by the monthly or quarterly premiums.
-Often, there is a deductible.
+Often, there's a deductible.
 You usually have a co-payment for office visits and hospital stays.

 With managed care plans, you rarely need to submit claims forms for reimbursement.
-As a result, you usually have less paperwork and less record-keeping than in a fee-for-service plan.
+So, you usually have less paperwork and less record-keeping than with a fee-for-service plan.

 The preferred provider organization is a blend of fee-for-service and managed care plans.